-Only Natural Pet EasyRaw Dehydrated Dog Food gets the Advisor’s mid-tier rating of 3 stars.
+Only Natural Pet EasyRaw dehydrated dog food earns the Advisor’s mid-tier rating of 3.5 stars.

-The Only Natural Pet EasyRaw product line includes three dehydrated raw dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Only Natural Pet EasyRaw product line lists three dehydrated raw dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.